thibaultyou/prompt-library/src/app/templates/main-readme.md

 - CLI for prompt management and execution
 - GitHub Actions for automation

-> **Note**: Currently, this tool works exclusively with Claude from Anthropic.
-Support for additional AI models may be added in future updates.
+> **Note**: This tool supports both Claude (Anthropic) and GPT (OpenAI) models.
+You can select your preferred provider using the CLI's model settings.

 This project serves as a starting point for creating your own AI toolkit, demonstrating one way to manage and utilize AI prompts and agent definitions in personal and professional contexts.